raffis/kjournal/docs/how-it-works.md

 ## Expose longterm logs using kjournal
 To close the gap again between the longterm storage and kubernetes is kjournals job.
-The kjournal-apiserver exposes two api groups `container` and `audit` which make the longterm logs accessible to kubernetes tooling.
+The kjournal-apiserver exposes a single api group `core.kjournal` with `containerlogs`, `events`, `auditevents` as resources which makes logs accessible to kubernetes tooling.
-The kjournal-apiserver talks to the longterm storage while clients including kjournal or kubectl talk only to the kjournal-apiserver (via the kube-apiserver).
+The kjournal-apiserver talks to the longterm storage while clients including kjournal or kubectl talk to the kjournal-apiserver (via the kube-apiserver).

 ## Limitations
 It is **not** the job of kjournal to feed the kubernetes logs into your longterm storage solution.
 For this part various tooling exists.
-The job of kjournal is rather the other way around.
+The job of kjournal is rather the other way around. kjournal itself does **not** store any data.
+It serves logs from a backing storage.